igormironchik/md4qt/README.md

 # Benchmark

-Approximate benchmark with `md4c` says, that `md4qt` is slower only in 5.5 times.
+Approximate benchmark with [md4c](https://github.com/mity/md4c) and [cmark-gfm](https://github.com/github/cmark-gfm) says, that `md4qt` is slower ~5 times.
-But you will get complete tree structure of the Markdown document with all major extensions.
+But you will get complete C++ tree structure of the Markdown document with all major extensions.
 Conclusion why it's so you can read [here](tests/md_benchmark/README.md).

-Is it so important to you and you don't want to pay extra ~1500 microseconds?
-Is it valuable to you to parse with `md4c` by 365 microseonds, instead of 1970 microseconds with `md4qt`?
-Yes?
-And it's not a problem for you that, for example, complex footnotes will be wrongly parsed?
-Then `md4c` is better for you.

 # Q/A

+**Why another AST Markdown parser?**

+ * When I wrote this library I knew about `md4c` parser, but not about `cmark-gfm`.
+ `md4c` was not suitable for my purposes, whereas `cmark-gfm` could do everything I needed.
+But God did it so, so I wrote `md4qt` and only later knew about `cmark-gfm`.
+Ok, code is written and tested.
+Let it be.

+   What I can say yet, is that this library is C++.
+And for some people can be easier to use C++ code instead of C with freeing memory by hands.
+Qt do things easier by handling text encoding...
+So let it be, guys.

 **Why this library tied to Qt?
 I want to see STL only in dependencies.**